 - On The Basis Of Work

-A freelancer could be a perfect choice, if the business needs an additional human resource to complete any specialized tasks, or when you may not have an internal employee possessing the skill set required to accomplish the project.
+A freelancer could be a perfect choice if the business needs an additional human resource to complete any specialized tasks, or when you may not have an internal employee possessing the skill set required to accomplish the project.
 This helps in cost reduction and allows flexibility.

-As having a full-time employee for this may not lead to maximum usage of their capabilities at all times.
+Having a full-time employee for this may not lead to maximum usage of their capabilities at all times.
 Instead hiring a highly qualified expert for a specified short-term task is a smarter way to work.

 However, if you require a permanent commitment of a person with an area of expertise, or if the business is constantly demanding a need for a specific task, go for full-time employees.
 Regularly outsourcing work can be a tedious task.
 Plus there is no guarantee that the next time you need the job to be done, that specific freelancer is available.
 With full-time employees, the flow of communication runs smoothly too and the work is finished in a convenient fashion.